-The budget for 2015-2016 will see a slight increase in revenues due to improvement in economic conditions in the United States, the State of Colorado and the Arkansas Valley where the school district is located.
+The budget for 2016-2017 will see a slight increase in revenues due to improvement in economic conditions in the United States, the State of Colorado and the Arkansas Valley where the school district is located.
 The majority of the increase in revenues that will be received by the district will be offset by the increase in expenditures primarily in retirement benefits and utilities.
-The District has added no major programs or initiatives to the 2015-2016 budget.
-If these estimates are realized, the District's budgetary general fund balance is not expected to change by the close of 2015.
+The District will start the construction of a new football field and track in the summer of 2017, the majority of the funds will come from grants and donations.
+If these estimates are realized, the District's budgetary general fund balance is not expected to change by the close of 2016.